 Industry 4.0, construction technology, and the Internet of Things

-Publish Date:Posted about 1 month ago
+Publish Date:Posted over 2 years ago

 Across all industries, we’re in the midst of a transformation regarding the way we produce products.
 The construction industry is no different, and this is due to the technological revolution known as ‘Industry 4.0’.